AqwamCreates/DataPredict-Agent/docs/index.md

 * Agents can have initial hidden prompts as well as regular hidden prompts for custom personalities and identities.

-* Agents can have global memories so that agents can remember conversations between player, the agents, and the rest of the group.
+* Agents can have global memories so that agents can remember conversations between the player, the agents, and the rest of the group.

-* Agents can have local memories so that your agents can remember conversations between player and the agents.
+* Agents can have local memories so that your agents can remember conversations between the player and the agents.

 * Agents can have free will.